pedrocaixeta/pylovo_fork/docs/source/installation/installation.rst

     INFDB_TARGET_SCHEMA="pylovo_input"  # InfDB processor puts relevant tables into "pylovo_input" schema

 .. note::
-    If you decide to use buildings and ways from InfDB then you don't need to buildings and ways data locally.
+    If you decide to use buildings and ways from InfDB (``USE_INFDB`` is set to ``True``) then you don't need to buildings and ways data locally.

+This is because during database setup (``main_constructor.py``) Pylovo will skip importing ways and before generation it will skip importing buildings, as it gets both directly from InfDB.

 Load raw data to the database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~